The Xbox 360 console supports the following analogue and digital audio formats:

-SCART adapter (UK, Europe, Australia, and New Zealand)
+SCART adaptor (UK, Europe, Australia and New Zealand)

 Japanese HDAV D-connector AV cable

-You can connect an optical audio cable with the S/PDIF (TOSLINK) port on the cable or adapter.
+You can connect an optical audio cable with the S/PDIF (TOSLINK) port on the cable or adaptor.

 Connecting digital audio to an Xbox 360 S console: If you have an Xbox 360 S console, connect the audio cable to the S/PDIF (optical audio/TOSLINK) port on the back.